tc39/proposal-observable/Can Observable be built on Cancel Tokens.md

 ### Modifying subscribe to accept a CancelToken instead of returning a Subscription

-This is the API of the Subscription-based Observable proposal:
+This is the API of the Subscription-based Observable:
 ```js
 interface Observable {
     constructor(subscriber : SubscriberFunction);